 Oh y'all.
 Oh, this is a good one.

 Now that Jack's in college, he spends his actual birthday at school, so having him home for his 1/2 birthday was extra special this year.
 I asked him what flavor cake he wanted...one thing you should know about Jack is he's pretty happy with anything.
 I was surprised to actually get a preference out of him.
-He said he's like carrot cake or salted caramel.
+He said he'd like carrot cake or salted caramel.

 Immediately, my brain started spinning, and I thought, "kiddo, you're getting both."
 Carrot cake with salted caramel cream cheese frosting was born.